 Week 6: More cognatively able, the pups get the full puppy room, with no more papers, and just two large litterboxes.
 Accidents outside the boxes are infrequent.
 Doggie door is mastered, and they are allowed full range to go in and out (unless under 10 degrees) into a 40X20 fenced run with astroturf flooring.
 Morning and afternoon they are allowed to go into the full yard with the adults.
 Mom is beginning to feed infrequently.
 New toys include a mini dog walk, tiny teeter totter, cardboard tubes and more.
 Bird wings are used as fetch toys.
 All these build on activities and challenges from past weeks.

 Week 7: Car trip as a group.
 In summer, go to the beach to feel sand and go in the water.
 Introduced to clicker training, come, and sit.
 Lots of outdoor exploring, fetching toys, and learning to interact with adult dogs who like, and dislike them (learning social cues).
 Puppies get a full haircut and bath.
 By this time they have been in every room in our home.
 One litterbox available, but 90% of pottying is done outside via the doggie door.
 Firecrackers/gunshots are introduced in a safe way.
 They are eating solid food and raw meat on their own.
 Activities are continuing to build on last weeks.
 Formal temperament testing is completed by a stranger to the litter.
-They are also evaluated by us and other breeders for their physical structure and our show picks are picked near 8 weeks.
-Shots and vet checks are done at the vet at almost 8 weeks.
-Final worming is performed.
+They are also evaluated by us and other breeders for their physical structure and our show picks are picked near 9 weeks.

-Week 9: Working on sit, clicker, come, and leash walking, Ball pit, and lots more outddor time.
+Week 9: Working on sit, clicker, crating, come, and leash walking, Ball pit, and lots more outdoor time.
 Plus everything from past weeks.
 First vaccine is given.